30 Timely Tips to Better Care for Your Aging Parents (Part One)

-They need to be checked on often to ensure they are taking their meds, throwing out expired food containers, not leaving food out for hours with plans to eat it later, maintaining personal hygiene, etc. They can also create hazardous situations by moving furniture, overloading electrical sockets, or not keeping a walker handy for moving around in their apartment.
+They need to be checked on often to ensure they are taking their meds, throwing out expired food containers, not leaving food out for hours with plans to eat it later, maintaining personal hygiene, etc. Additionally, they can also create hazardous situations by moving furniture, overloading electrical sockets, or not keeping a walker handy for moving around in their apartment.
 They aren’t that expensive so get them a walker with wheels that swivel, a seat, brakes, and a basket.
 It is important to check on them as often as possible.
-They may also have other needs such as providing them with a very simple and generic TV controller that only has buttons for On/Off/Volume/Channel.
+Aging parents may also have other needs such as providing them with a very simple and generic TV controller that only has buttons for On/Off/Volume/Channel.

 3. YOU HAVE TO MAINTAIN A SENSE OF HUMOR (a necessity):